 Choosing the right curly hair products can be especially difficult for textured hair since many traditional shampoos carry chemicals and ingredients that are harsh.
 Our beautiful strands are fragile and require natural ingredients to maintain their strength and health.
 Here are two things to consider when looking for a shampoo that’s right for you:

 Based on your hair type you will want to look for different types of ingredients in shampoos, as well as consider how often to wash natural hair to maintain its healthy texture and shine.
 For example, If you have color-treated or dry hair look for mild shampoos with non-cyclic silicones, glycerin, and oils.

 The health of your scalp will determine the product that’s right for you.
 If you are prone to dandruff, look for fungicides like ketoconazole or tea tree oil.
-If you experience scalp irritation try to find an all-natural shampoo.
+If you experience scalp irritation from bad ingredients, try to find an all-natural shampoo.

-No matter your hair type or scalp health, there has been tons of research on which ingredients and chemicals we should steer clear of when choosing a shampoo.
+No matter your hair type or scalp health, there has been tons of research on which toxic ingredients and chemicals to steer clear of when choosing a shampoo.
 Here are the top 10 shampoo ingredients to avoid:

 This is one of the most common ingredients people with natural hair know that they should avoid.
 Parabens are chemicals used as preservatives in many different beauty and hair care products to prevent bacterial growth.
 They also contain estrogen, which is the same hormone that has been linked to an increased risk of breast cancer.1

 SLS is a type of “surfactant,” or in non-scientific terms, the stuff that makes your shampoo foam or suds up.
 This chemical is used in soap, detergent, and many other skincare and cosmetic products.
 It’s great if you need to get the grease out of a pot, but not so great on our skin or hair.
 SLS can strip our hair of natural and necessary oils that cause irritation, itching, and allergic reactions.